top of page

 Smoke has always been an important issue in wildland fire, but recent fire seasons have driven home the point even more across the eastern US.
 Whether it’s the western US and Canadian wildfire smoke or smoke from a local controlled burn, what are the messages we should be communicating?
 What are the tools that can help us assess impacts?
-Check back here soon for a recording of this session.

 This discussion was approved for 1.5 Category 1 CFE's by the Society of American Foresters.

 Jack is the Program Manager for the Lake States Fire Science Consortium funded by the Joint Fire Science Program and administered through The Ohio State University.
 Jack recevied a B.S. in Wildlife Biology from UW-Stevens Point, and a M.S. in Conservation Biology from Central Michigan University.
 Jack's other professional experiences include Fire Manager and Land Steward for The Nature Conservancy, Consultant/ Contractor Burn Boss, and multiple seasonal positions with USFS and State DNR's.